anhinga/2024-jax-drafts/superfluid/README.md

 So what we should try is a new regularization term, the abs(weight_of_accum_activation - weight_of_recurrent connection) or its square must be low.

+(It's still fine to include these weights into usual regularization terms.
+This new regularization term should have a larger coefficient than usual regularization terms, so that it impact on these particular weights dominate.)